slorek/network_rail/README.md

       # Do something
     end

-Messages will begin to arrive from National Rail in batches every few seconds.
-In the above example, `movement` will be an instance of a subclass of `NationalRail::Message::TrainMovement` (e.g. `NationalRail::Message::TrainMovement::Arrival`).
+Messages will begin to arrive from Network Rail in batches every few seconds.
+In the above example, `movement` will be an instance of a subclass of `NetworkRail::Message::TrainMovement` (e.g. `NetworkRail::Message::TrainMovement::Arrival`).
 Some of the cool things you can do with this object are:

 - Check if the train arrived on time with `movement.on_time?`
 - Get the delay (if any) with `movement.delay`